Pelagicore/softwarecontainer/doc/chapters/getting-started/index.rst

     --dest com.pelagicore.SoftwareContainerAgent \
     --object-path /com/pelagicore/SoftwareContainerAgent

-Next, we will start a new container so take note of the parameters of CreateContainer.
+Next, we will start a new container so take note of the parameters of Create.

 Start a container::